 Do you struggle to find good, new salespeople?

-Here are some of the top sources you can use to find new salespeople.
+Here are some of the top sources: ideas for recruiting new sales team members

 Source 1: Your Business Network

 Tap into your best customers, vendors, and business partners.
 These folks know your company.
 Your most satisfied customers appreciate your services.
 Your top customers are typically happy to recommend staff.

 If you have a solid relationship with teaming partners, they have a stake in your success.
 They too will be happy to recommend new salespeople.
 Be proactive with these groups.
 Ask them for referrals.
 Alert them when you have openings.